kzero-xyz/kzero-grant-docs/kzero-integration-guide.md

 - **User-friendly experience** with familiar OAuth login flows

 This architecture ensures that users can maintain control over their accounts while providing reliable recovery mechanisms for various scenarios.

+---

+**For more details, see the runtime and primitive documentation, and refer to the test suite for integration examples.**